davidad/davidad.github.io/source/_posts/2014-04-22-an-osi-layer-model-for-the-21st-century.markdown

-[unicast](http://en.wikipedia.org/wiki/Unicast) (deliver to a unique endpoint authenticated by a given public key, wherever it may be), [anycast](http://en.wikipedia.org/wiki/Anycast) (deliver to nearest endpoint authenaticated by a given public key), and [multicast](http://en.wikipedia.org/wiki/Multicast) (<i>a.k.a.</i>
+[unicast](http://en.wikipedia.org/wiki/Unicast) (deliver to a unique endpoint authenticated by a given public key, wherever it may be), [anycast](http://en.wikipedia.org/wiki/Anycast) (deliver to nearest endpoint authenticated by a given public key), and [multicast](http://en.wikipedia.org/wiki/Multicast) (<i>a.k.a.</i>
 [pub/sub](http://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern): route
 to all endpoints who have asked to subscribe to a given ID, and provide a